MicrosoftDocs/well-architected/well-architected/devops/principles.md

 - Infrastructure health
 - Application health

-Telemetry is critical to understanding the health of a workload and whether the service is meeting the business goals.
+Customer data is critical to understanding the health of a workload and whether the service is meeting the business goals.

 ## Rehearse recovery and practice failure